-- the digital quality of life charter; - the remote working charter.
+- the digital quality of life charter;

+- the remote working charter;

+- the faculty IT asset management charter.

 The following documents are appended to the french version of this charter:

 - legal appendix;

 - user guide;

 - administrators' charter;

 - decision of the President of Unistra of 10/02/2017.